1. Vaccine Passports ignore the naturally immune.

 2. It is hard to tell who is naturally immune.

-– Furthermore, these asymptomatic individuals were essentially immune without prior exposure to SARS-CoV-2.
+– These asymptomatic individuals were essentially immune without prior exposure to SARS-CoV-2.
+The results of this pre-print indicate that in some people, exposure to SARSCoV2 elicits an innate and T-cell immune response, leading to an abortive infection, without development of antibodies (seroconversion).
 Our current understanding of the immune system does not fully understand this phenomenon hence it is impossible to determine which unexposed individuals have pre-existing immunity.

 – The simple answer to this is marginally, if at all.
 Vinay Prasad, MD, MPH says it best in that “a vaccine passport results in a trade-off.
 It very modestly changes the risk to vaccinated individuals and those who do not have a vaccine option.”
 There are multiple reasons for this:

 a.
-Protection: Those that are vaccinated are protected.
+Protection: The belief is that those that are vaccinated are protected from severe disease.

 b.
 Prevalence: Prevalence of circulating virus needs to be included in any risk assessment.
 As the diagram below shows the cases of COVID-19 in the vaccinated dropped, but was that due to the vaccine or simply correlated with the overall drop of cases in the US?